Greaby/godot-neural-network/README.md

 # Neural Network: Multilayer Perceptron - Godot Engine

-This is a follow-up to my first [perceptron](https://github.com/Greaby/godot-perceptron).
+This is a follow-up to my first project on the [perceptron](https://github.com/Greaby/godot-perceptron).

 To solve non-linear problems, we need to connect several perceptrons together to create a neural network.
 In the example, the multilayer perceptron resolve a XOR operation.